tomsawyer0224/iTransformer/README.md

     - Model size: ~6.4M params.
     - Dataset: [Electricity Transformer Dataset](datasets/ETDataset/ETT-small/ETTm1.csv).
     - Number of epochs: 10.
-    - Platform: Google Colab free (with T4 GPU).
+    - Platform: Google Colab Free (with a T4 GPU).
 2. **Results**
     - The performance is acceptable when predicting the features: HUFL, HULL, LUFL, MUFL, MULL.
     - The performance is not good when predicting the features: LULL, OT.